adamchainz/ec2-metadata/README.rst

 The ``session`` argument, if provided, should be an instance of ``requests.Session``, allowing you to customize the way requests are made.

-All the attributes cache on first access, since they are mostly immutable, or at least require an instance stop to change, however some properties like network interfaces can change over the lifetime of an instance.
+Most of the attributes are cached, except where noted below.
+This is because they are mostly immutable, or at least require an instance stop to change.
+However some cached attributes do represent things that can change without an instance stop, but rarely do, such as network devices.

+The caching is done with ``@cached_property``, so they cache on first access.
 If you want to clear the cache of one attribute you can just `del` it:

 .. code-block:: python